stoplightio/prism/packages/http/README.md

 ## Creating Prism Instance

-In order to create and instance of Http Client (later referred to as `prism` for simplicity) use the `createInstance` function, like so:
+In order to create and instance of HTTP Client (later referred to as `prism` for simplicity) use the `createInstance` function, like so:

 ```javascript
 const Prism = require('@stoplight/prism-http');